joelouthan/theologic.us/content/posts/prayers/2020-07-15-am_prayers.md

 Heal Gerry.
 Be with Jan and all of the Melenkas in this time.

 Heal Toneka & Justin.
 Heal her body.
 Heal their hearts.
 Bring your Spirit to them and give them peace.

+Lord, these are scary times.
+And we need you because you are the only one who heals.
+Blessed be your glorious name.

 ## Daily

-On marriage: **Sarah, my love**
+On marriage: **Sarah, my love** Thank you for this sweetest marriage.
+Thank you for the sweetness that is Sarah.
+Thank you that she challenges me and she loves me.
+Thank you for making her perfect for me.

+Lord, how do we minister together and not separate?
+Give us one Spirit and unite us in that front.
+We love you Lord and we praise you.
+We adore you.
+Glorify your name in all the earth.

 On true friendship: **For my Jonathan**